melaniebrgr/learning-computer-science/00-everyweeks/week15/README.md

 - Time to interactive
 - First input delay (FID)

-Core Web Vitals were introduced by Google who added them to the search console in 2020 (1) as benchmarks for the web developer community to aim for.
+The Core Web Vitals were introduced by Google who added them to the search console in 2020 (1) as benchmarks for the web developer community to aim for.
 Core Web Vitals are meant to evoke health.
 These are the vital signs of your application.
 There are other metrics but these are the core ones.